karmaniverous/get-dotenv/README.md

 * Specify the directory containing your dotenv files.
 * Specify the token that identifies dotenv files (e.g. '.env').
 * Specify the token that identifies private vatiables (e.g. '.local').
-* Specify a default environment, override the default with an environment variable, and override both with a direct setting.
+* Specify a default environment, override the default with an existing environment variable, and override both with a direct setting.
 * Exclude public or private variables.
 * Execute a shell command after loading variables.
+* Place the shell command inside the invocation to support npm script arguments for other options.

 Options:
   -p, --path <string>                path to dotenv directory (default './')